The Complete Guide to Sarasgad Fort Trek

 Once you reach the fort entrance, a few more steps take you to a platform.
 Here, take the trail to the right (another 8-10 steps).
 This is followed by a muddy trail with a few trees on each side.
-The trail to the left takes you a relatively dense looking forest with tall bushes.
+The trail to the left takes you to a relatively dense-looking forest with tall bushes.

 You will finally reach a small sitting area with a tank named Pindi Haud (see images).

 From the tank take the trail to the right, which will take you almost 300 degrees around the fort, maintaining your altitude, through various structures of the fort (dhaanya kothar, i.e., grain storage, wada, i.e., rooms, etc.).
-The trail to the left is best avoided as it has many difficult and risky patches (this is the remaining part to complete a full circle for to reach the same place as by the trail to the right).
+The trail to the left is best avoided as it has many difficult and risky patches.

-After almost completing the circle around the fort, you will see a sign board to your left reading ‘Mandira kade’.
-Follow the muddy trail along short bushes and shadowed by tall trees.
+After almost completing the circle around the fort, you will see a signboard to your left reading ‘Mandira kade’.
+Follow the muddy trail along with short bushes and shadowed by tall trees.
 This part of the trail is quite steep (takes about 10 mins).

 Once out of the tree cover, take the trail to the left.
 This part of the trail is again a steep climb on rocky structures but has narrow steps (enough to place only one leg).
 There is an alternate trail on the right side of the same rock.
 This route will require rock climbing skills.
 It is easier to descend by this trail.
 The trail is marked with similar footprints as on the trail to the left.